Suffragette bombing and arson campaign: January 1913 escalation

 Some of the inspiration for the suffragettes' attacks came from the earlier Fenian dynamite campaign of 1881 to 1885.
 Although more sophisticated explosive devices were used by suffragettes, inspiration was taken from this campaign's tactic of targeting symbolic locations, such as the Bank of England and St Paul's Cathedral.

 In May 1913, the Ashley Road Public School in Aberdeen had its roof destroyed by fire, with arson materials and The Suffragist newspaper found.
 Amongst the other targets selected by suffragettes were sporting events: there was a failed attempt to burn down the grounds of the All England Lawn Tennis Club at Wimbledon, while a plot to burn down the grandstand of Crystal Palace F.C.'s football ground on the eve of the 1913 FA Cup Final was also foiled.
 During the year the grandstand of the Manor Ground football stadium in Plumstead was also burned down, costing £1,000 in damages.
 The destroyed ground was the home of then south London club Arsenal (known as Woolwich Arsenal until 1914), and the same year the financially-troubled club moved from south London to a new stadium in an area of north London, Highbury, where they still remain today.
 Suffragettes also attempted to burn the grandstands at the stadiums of Preston North End and Blackburn Rovers football clubs during the year.
 More traditionally masculine sports were specifically targeted in an attempt to protest against male dominance.
 One sport that was often targeted was golf, and golf courses were often subjected to arson attacks.
 During some of these attacks prime minister Asquith would be physically assaulted while playing the sport.
-Additionally, some politician's private gardens were vandalised with plants pulled out or grass burned with acid and slogan Votes for Women' left, including at the home of Aberdeen's Lord Provost, Adam Maitland.
+Additionally, some politicians' private gardens were vandalised with plants pulled out or grass burned with acid and slogan Votes for Women' left, including at the home of Aberdeen's Lord Provost, Adam Maitland.